vmware/vic/tests/test-cases/Group1-Docker-Commands/1-44-Docker-CP-Online.md

 * Step 39-54 should all succeed

 # Possible Problems:
-* 39-53 are online subvolume cp tests and may be unstable
+* 39-53 are online sub volume cp tests and may be unstable